llxxbb/Nature/README_EN.md

 If you want to use Nature better, read: [Use Meta](doc/EN/help/meta.md), [Use Relation](doc/EN/help/relation.md), [Built-in executor](doc/EN/help/built-in.md)

-## Note
+## Other explanation

-The system is still in its early stage, especially the documentation needs to be continuously improved.
-If there are any improprieties, please provide more suggestions.
+The main function of this project has been completed.
+Now I'm looking for cooperation.
+If you are interested, please email 309577603@qq.com, WeChat: llxxbb76